Merrowing/BookList/README.md

 # BookList
-For exit from program type exit
+Type exit to close the program

 Java 1.8+Hibernate Framework